Starmer and Trump stress ‘close and warm ties’ and agree to meet soon – No 10

 “I may not agree with his philosophy, but I have a very good relationship with him.”

-Mr Trump added that the UK was being considered as the destination for the first international trip of his second term.
+Mr Trump suggested that the UK could also be the destination for his first overseas trip of the second term.

 Sir Keir most recently met the president in New York during the US election campaign.